Why We’re Sending a First-Year Attorney to Portugal

 We believe that travel, especially international travel, builds character, grants perspective, and facilitates understanding.

 Here at VW we’re sharing this belief with our employees by offering them the ability to work remotely, from another country, for a month at a time.
-We’ve partnered up with GlobeKick (of which Rad is a co-founder) to coordinate the travel and workplace setup.
 For professionals, work is the biggest obstruction to travel.
 We don’t see why that should be the case.
 It’s not actually the work that keeps people chained to their desk; it’s this notion that the work can only be done at the desk.

 We disagree.
 The internet has fundamentally changed how we work.
 It’s now beginning to change where we work, too.
 We feel strongly that employees can be productive remotely (contrast that with “remotely productive”), and that travel will actually motivate and develop them, and make them better employees.
 Rad and I are calling this Desk Independence™, and we believe it’s the next big thing.
 The workspace stopped being just a physical space years ago.
 It is now a virtual space, connected by the internet with our data stored in the cloud.
 Next generation employees (read Millennials), of which we employ many, already understand this paradigm and as a result have shifted their own values to correspond with this reality.